Rothenburg ob der Tauber: medieval city by day

 The garden was once a part of the neighbouring former Dominican convent which is now the Imperial City Museum.

-With construction of the east end beginning in 1311, this Lutheran church is dedicated to St. Jacob (St. James) and is included on the pilgrim road to the St. James shrine in the Cathedral of Santiago de Compostela in Galicia in northwestern Spain.
-Outside the entrance to St. Jakobskirche is the statue of the saint dressed in a pilgrim’s hat with staff in one hand and the scallop shell in the other; he is the patron saint of pilgrims and merchants.
+With construction of the east end beginning in 1311, this Lutheran church is dedicated to St. James (St. Jakob, in German) and is included on the pilgrim road to the St. James shrine in the Cathedral of Santiago de Compostela in Galicia in northwestern Spain.
+Outside the entrance to Jakobskirche is the statue of the saint dressed in a pilgrim’s hat with staff in one hand and the scallop shell in the other; he is the patron saint of pilgrims and merchants.
 The name “Santiago” (Diego) is the Galician version of the Vulgar Latin “Sanctu Iacobu” or “Saint James”.

-After leaving the church you can head back to Marktplatz, where this walking tour began.
+After leaving St. James church you can head back to Marktplatz, where this walking tour began.
 Alternatively, you can go to the restaurant or tavern of your choice where food and drink you’ve been eyeing all day wait for you.

 • Bavaria, in English